omni-network/omni/docs/site/docs/operate/testnet/install.md

 # Installing the Omni CLI

-The Omni CLI will allow you to interact with the Omni network and simplifies the process of performing actions as an operator.
+The Omni CLI will allow you to interact with the Omni network and simplifies the process of performing actions.

 ## Install from Binary